808s & Heartbreak: Legacy

 808s & Heartbreak is credited with giving rise to the emo rap subgenre.
 According to Greg Kot, 808s & Heartbreak initiated the "wave of inward-looking sensitivity" and "emo"-inspired rappers during the late 2000s: "[It] presaged everything from the introspective hip-hop of Kid Cudi's Man on the Moon: The End of Day (2009) to the wispy crooning, plush keyboards and light mechanical beats of Bon Iver's Justin Vernon and British dub-step balladeer James Blake."
 For Pitchfork, Jayson Greene wrote: "The only thing more influential than the album's sound might be its tone: bitter, confused, self-pitying, defensive, and accusatory."
-Consequence credited it with shaping subsequent developments in "indie R&B or electropop or whatever you want to call it": "808s is flooded with R&B and it digitizes the raw emotion and isolated feelings that [James Blake and The Weeknd] have carved their brands out of today."
+Consequence credited it with shaping subsequent developments in "indie R&B or electropop or whatever you want to call it": "808s is flooded with R&B and it digitizes the raw emotion and isolated feelings that [James Blake and the Weeknd] have carved their brands out of today."
 Craig D. Linsey from The Village Voice wrote that the album's "naked humanity ... practically set off the emo-rap/r&b boom that everyone from Drake to Frank Ocean to The Weeknd now traffic in."
 Marcus Scott of Giant said rappers such as B.o.B, Drake, and Kid Cudi followed West's album with similarly minded works, citing West's introspective, emotional themes and synthpop/"Vangelis-inspired" music as influences.
 Billboard writer Michael Saponara credits its influence on the late-2010s music of Juice Wrld, who himself admitted, "I was singing 'Street Lights' like I had shit to be sad about.
 Kanye is a time traveler. ... went to damn near 2015 and came back with some sauce."
-Lil Uzi Vert, another emo rapper, said that the album "changed my life".
+Lil Uzi Vert, another emo rapper, said that the album changed his life.
+The Pet Shop Boys hired 808s & Heartbreak recorder and mixer Andrew Dawson to produce their album Elysium (2012), based on their admiration for the "luxurious" sound of West's album.